-Our SENCo Assistant is an essential part of the school's Student and Family Support (SAFS) Team and supports the SENCos e.g:
+Karen Canniford works as an essential part of the school's Student and Family Support (SAFS) Team.
+She supports the SENDCo e.g:

-- Advises staff on Speech and Language concerns. - Assesses children in Reception, using Speech and Language Link - Supports the delivery of programmes for children with Speech and Language difficulties - Supports the delivery of interventions to assist children with specific difficulties, such as Auditory Processing Difficulties. - Liaises with outside agencies who offer support and advice for children with specific difficulties.
+- Advises on Speech and Language concerns in Nursery - assesses children in Reception, using Speech and Language Link - delivers programmes for children with Speech and Language difficulties - delivers interventions that assist children with dyslexic difficulties - supports children with Auditory Processing Difficulties - Runs our Skills for Life nurture intervention with a team of 3 other members of staff. - Runs parenting courses throughout the year

-To support families, there is a 'Drop-in' service before and after school, run by the Pastoral Support Coordinator, who also supports the Nursery in running a variety of parenting classes at Littletown.
-As a trained Thrive Practitioner, the Pastoral Support Coordinator works with other trained Teaching Assistants to implement the school's Skills for Life programme, which offers children emotional support.
+Karen runs a 'Drop-in' service for parents before and after school.
+Karen supports the Nursery in running a variety of parenting classes at Littletown.

+Karen is a trained Thrive Practitioner and supports the school's Skills for Life programme.

-In addition, the SENCo Assistant monitors and supports medical needs through liaison with health services, advice, training and awareness.
+In addition, Karen monitors and supports medical conditions with advice, training and awareness.